 Study of the characteristics/phases of the contracting process.
 Coverage includes planning, execution and control of the contracting process; techniques used in purchasing goods and services of varying complexities; and the relationship of contracting to the acquisition process.
-PREREQUISITE: MN 3105 or consent of instructor.

 MN 3372 Material Logistics (4-0).